Bug report #17453

 Another thing I noticed is that right-clicking only works when it's done on an active toolbar button or next to a button on the toolbar.
 Right clicking on a greyed out button does not show the list of toolbars and panels.
 Both in QGIS 2.18.15 and QGIS 2.99.

-#3 Updated by Steven Mizuno about 3 years ago
+#3 Updated by Steven Mizuno over 3 years ago

 More information: I got curious enough to try multiple right-clicks on a toolbar.
 For me it takes 25+ right-clicks, but eventually the list of panels does appear and continues to work with a single right-click until another project is loaded or New project is chosen.